KTH/devops-course/contributions/open-source/etham-phwe/README.md

 2. We can configure the presenting format from the bot to suit the user needs. (ie. include extra/less information, highlight important parts).

 This implementation will be written in Python with the API of the open-source community Salt software.

+Our motivation for this project is simply to learn more about the security aspects of DevOps by working with a SecOps tool like SaltStack.
+Seeing that Slack is a popular communication tool used for projects gave us our inspiration to create a Slack bot.